 Associate’s Degree in Computer Science or IT

 The information technology industry is one that doesn’t necessarily require a bachelor’s degree for entry-level positions.
-It is possible to obtain your associate’s degree and immediately begin working in the industry.
+It is possible to obtain your associate’s degree and immediately start working in the industry.
 Going this route will help you get a sense of your specific strengths and interests so you may then go back to complete your bachelor’s degree.
 Every option has its perks.

 Bachelor’s Degree in Computer Science or IT

 While a student can use an associate’s degree towards a bachelor’s degree, most students enroll straight into a bachelor’s degree program.
-These programs are typically completed in 4 years, but can be much faster through accelerated programs and other non-traditional methods.
+These programs are typically completed in 4 years but can be much faster through accelerated programs and other non-traditional methods.
 The key thing will be speaking with each school you like to find out what they offer and then see what works for your particular situation.

 The 7 degrees we have listed are all bachelor’s degrees and will help you stand apart from the competition.
-While job prospects are fantastic in the IT industry, it is also worth noting that you are not the only one reading how fantastic a career in this industry can be.
+While job prospects are fantastic in the IT industry at every level, it is also worth noting that you are not the only one reading about how fantastic a career in this industry can be.
 So if you want to stand apart from the competition, earning your bachelor’s degree is a great way to do just that!

 Master’s Degree in Computer Science or IT